April 8, 2013 source: This article was originally published on PEHub

 → Read full post: Claremont Creek Ventures Predicts Energy Independence By 2025

 I was struck recently by a piece in The Wall Street Journal by Pui-Wing Tam, The $1 Billion Club Gets Crowded, which highlights the amusing rate at which closely held, private US companies in the social media sector are garnering $1 billion-plus valuations.
 With 20 companies already fetching a 10-figure price tag— 15 of them since the beginning of last year— the bubble has swelled quickly.
-Even during the dot-com boom of the 1990’s, just . . .
+Even during the dot-com boom of . . .

 → Read full post: Me-too, In-Fashion Investing Fueling A Social Media Bubble